tsboom/dwetl/README.md

 `pip install -r requirements.txt`

 Setup the database.
-See "Database Setup".
+See "Database Setup" in docs.

 ## Database Setup

 There are three ways to setup the database for use in development:

 * Use the pgcommondev server
 * Local Postgres installation
 * Docker Postgres container